 Removing Problem Living Trust Trustees

-One of the frequent questions asked of Buffington Law Firm’s trust and estate litigation attorneys is whether a successor-trustee of a revocable “living” trust can be removed by a court action.
+One of the frequent questions asked of our trust and estate litigation attorneys at Buffington Law Firm, PC, is whether a successor-trustee of a revocable “living” trust can be removed by a court action.
 As discussed in recent Blog articles, California living trusts are designed to operate without court supervision.
-The notion is that after the trustors (the person or persons who created the trust, e.g. husband and wife) have passed away, one or more designated successor-trustees will have the power under the trust instrument to carry out the provisions of the written trust instrument.
+The notion is that after the trustors (the person or persons who created the trust, e.g., husband and wife) have passed away, one or more designated successor-trustees will have the power under the trust instrument to carry out the provisions of the written trust instrument.
 When this process works as the law intends it is often cost-efficient and quick, and avoids the cost of probate.

 California Probate Code Section 15642 provides in part:

 (a) A trustee may be removed in accordance with the trust instrument, by the court on its own motion, or on petition of a settlor, cotrustee, or beneficiary under Section 17200 .